applicaster/developer.applicaster.com/book/ui-builder/ios/ScreenPlugin.md

           screenModel:ZLScreenModel,
           dataSourceModel:NSObject?)
 ```
+2. In the manifest of the plugin the `screen`: `true` key must be added.
+This key is needed to explain UI Builder that this plugin can be added in the screen section.
+3. A default presentation should be provided, red more below. <a href="#clientExplanation">Client side explanation</a>

 <a name="connection" />

-##### Connection PlugnsScreen with River.json
+##### Connect Plugin with Rivers API

-After developer will add `screen`:`true` to manifest and upload manifest for you plugin.
-You will able to see your plugin in the screen creation list in the UIBuilder
+After adding screen: true flag on Zapp manifest, you will able to see your plugin in the available screens list when adding a screen in the UI Builder.

 __Example:__ ContactUS or Settings Twitter Login
 ![ScreenPluginsCreateScreen.png](./Files/ScreenPluginsCreateScreen.png)

-When user will select `Screen Plugins` behind a scenes `UIBuilder` will add plugin that connected to your screen in `plugins.json` that will be send to app during application creation proccess.
+When user will select `Screen Plugins` behind a scenes `UIBuilder` will add plugin that connected to your screen in `plugins.json` that will be sent to app during application creation proccess.

 ###### River.json screen plugin example
-This is example of screen plugin that will be passed with `river.json`
+This is an example of screen plugin that will be passed with `river.json`
 Field `type` is representation of your plugin id `settings_contact_us_legacy`.
-By this id client will try to find your plugin and try to create your pluggin with `ZPPluggableScreenProtocol` initialization method
+Using this ID, the client will locate the plugin and will try to create it with `ZPPluggableScreenProtocol` initialization method.

 ```
     {